A Vintage, Old-Fashioned Ice Box Cookie Family Recipe With Step-By-Step Photos

 Use a small amount of the sifted flour mixture to coat the nuts in a separate bowl.

-Mix the baking soda with the hot water in a separate container.
+Mix the baking soda and hot water together in a separate container.

 To the main bowl add the flour alternating with the baking soda and nuts to the creamed batter and mix thoroughly.

 Then shape into long rolls using as little flour as possible to keep it from sticking.
 Flour the board and your hands as you do this.